HERE is a link to King County Property Tax information from the County website.

 - Include all evidence with your appeal, or submit it as soon as possible.
 An early submission will increase the possibility of receiving a reduction offer from the Assessor without having to attend a hearing.
 Examples of useful types of evidence include but are not limited to:

-- Sales info of similar properties with sales dates close to the valuation date
+- Sales info of similar properties with sales dates close to the valuation date (January 1st)

 - Professional cost estimates to fix any structural defects or maintenance issues

 - Recorded documents that reference any easements or other restrictions on the property

 - Official communications or documentation from city, county, or an environmental agency confirming environmentally critical areas exist on the site, and/ or any development limitations affecting the property

 In order to succeed on a valuation appeal you need to have at least two comparables from December to October of the previous year, since the valuation is based on January 1st, that are both at least 10% below the value of your home.
 Comparables in December are given the most weight, with decreasing weight given for each month further away from the January 1st valuation date.
 That is why comparables not in the fourth quarter of the year have little value.

 type of home,